 In this modern day and age, we take electronic communication for granted.
-Imagine being plunged into a world were there are no phones, cellphones, internet, email, television or even radio.
+Imagine being plunged into a world where there are no phones, cellphones, internet, email, television, or even radio.
 Back in the day when I served aboard ships, we called that being underway.

-What will happen if people can’t sign on Facebook?
+What will happen if people can’t sign on to Facebook?

 Fortune favors the prepared.

 Loss of utility company power, phone service, and internet service can happen at any time for a variety of reasons.
 The worst case scenario will occur when such loss is coupled with a natural disaster, which is often a major disruption of normal life.
 Loss of information, especially at critical moments, can make a bad situation much worse.
 In a situation where all normal means of communication are not functioning, something will fill that void, most likely the rumor mill.
 That could be bad.

 For information gathering, there are many options.
 A good AM/FM shortwave radio is a decent start.
 I would recommend a quality shortwave radio that has AM/USB/LSB options.
 During run-of-the-mill storms and power outages, many radio stations will remain on the air with emergency generators.
 The key is to figure out which stations are staffed and offer good timely information.
 NOAA all hazards radio can be a good source of weather information, however, their transmitters can remain off the air for weeks or months at times.

 One might ask “Isn’t this overkill or alarmist?”
 I suppose that depends.
 In the December 2007 ice storm, we had no power for seven days.
 In the aftermath of several major Northeast hurricanes and winter storms, some people had no power for more than two weeks.
 Not only no power but no cable, phone or internet either.
 In situations like that, having some form of connection to the outside world can make a big difference.